nsdf-fabric/NSDF_Tutorial/README.md

 docker-compose up -d
 ```

-It should now be possible to access a Jupyter lab interface at:
+Then access the Jupyter lab interface at:

 ```
 http://localhost:5000/